 Australian Wattles at least, can be broadly placed into 1 of 3 recognisable groups:

 This species has leathery phyllodes (modified leaves) which are narrowly elliptic to linear shape, to 15 cm long and 1.5 cm wide.

 Flowering occurs between August and October.
 Very small staminate flowers are produced in cylindrical-shaped heads to 3 cm in length and densely packed; bright deep-yellow in colour.

 The seed pods are straight and reasonably flat except for around the seeds, to 10 cm long and to 4 mm wide.

 No recorded cultivation details are currently available for this species.
 It may be difficult to grow or may need to be trialled further.
 Grows on rocky outcrops generally (sandstone) and so may need similar habitat to thrive.

 Acacias can suffer from a number of pests, including borers, scale, galls and leaf miners.
 Growing plants suitable to your local environment minimises these occurring.

 Propagation is easy from scarified seed by covering with boiling water for 24 hours and discarding any seeds still floating on the surface.

-subtilinervis – in reference to the very fine veins found in the phyllodes.
+subtilinervis – from Latin – subtilis – meaning “subtle” and nervis – meaning “nerves” or “veins” – referring to to the very fine veins in the phyllodes.